-The other structures on the Giza Necropolis complex are the Pyramid of Khafre and the Pyramid of Menkaure.
+The other structures in the Giza necropolis complex are the Pyramid of Khafre and the Pyramid of Menkaure.
 There are also smaller associated buildings, as well as the Great Sphinx of Giza.

 Many theories have been proposed since the rediscovery of the tombs within the pyramids, but there isn’t one that experts can agree on.
-The Great Pyramid casing is made from an estimated 2.3 million blocks of limestone.
-For the interior chambers, larger granite stones were used; these were transported from Aswan, which is 800 kilometres (497 miles) away.
+The Great Pyramid casing is made from an estimated 2.3m blocks of limestone.
+For the interior chambers, larger granite stones were used; these were transported from Aswan, which is 800km (500mi) away.

 The Giza Complex lies west of the Nile River in a portion of the Sahara known as the Western Desert.
 The Nile was used to bring in materials and manpower from across Egypt and beyond.
 Some of the outer stones were loosened by an earthquake in 1356 and were used to build mosques in Cairo.